seanbutler/Morris/README.md

 The infrastructure parts of the game: graphics, physics, window, input, sound, fonts, networking, etc. are all integrated and ready to go because of the wonderful SFML.

-Morris programs look very familiar to anyone who has used c js c++ rust or swift.
+Morris is influenced by [erlang](https://en.wikipedia.org/wiki/Erlang_(programming_language)) but Morris programs look very familiar to anyone who has used c js c++ rust or swift.
 Right now, Morris programs look like this...

 ~~~
 func myfunc(){